DamonOehlman/formatter/README.md

 This will yield the same output as our first example.

+### Nested Property Values

+Since version `0.1.0` you can also access nested property values, as you can with templates like handlebars.

 ## Performance

 I've done some [performance benchmarks](http://jsperf.com/formatter-performance) and formatter is faster than handlebars, but that isn't surprising as it is far simpler and doesn't have the smarts of HBS.
 The test is really there to ensure that I didn't do anything too silly...